Visionary vs. Integrator—What’s the Difference and How To Leverage Both For Your Business

 Scaling your business takes time and you’re going to need patience.
 It takes time to build a business and establish working relationships.
 But with patience, hard work and the right strategy you’ll eventually get there.

 Seeking deeper support in scaling to multi-6 or 7 figures?
-While I’m currently booked out for business consulting, you can join the waitlist for my monthly consulting services or book a strategy session to address a specific area of concern in your business if you’re looking for immediate guidance!
+While I’m currently booked out for business consulting, you can fill out the application form here or book a triage call to address a specific area of concern in your business if you’re looking for immediate guidance!

 In the meantime, do you see yourself as a visionary or an integrator, or maybe both(it might be rare but eight percent of leaders are)?
 Do you have both a visionary and an integrator in your company?
 I’d love to know your thoughts–share them in the comments section below!